radoslaw-panuszewski/panuszewski-dev/content/posts/spring-io-2024/index.md

 ## Spring HTTP Interface

 Have you ever heard of Feign?
 Probably yes.
-It's a widely used library for declarative REST clients in JAVA and many people like it.
+It's a widely used library for declarative HTTP clients in Java and many people like it.
 In my case, it's rather a love-hate relationship, but let's come back to it later ;)

 Since 6.0, Spring has its own Feign-like solution called [HTTP Interface](https://docs.spring.io/spring-framework/reference/integration/rest-clients.html#rest-http-interface).
 The basic usage looks like that:
 ```kotlin